CyberMiles/tim-research/rust/rust.md

 ```
 The reason is that types such as integers that **have a known size at compile time** are stored entirely on the stack, so copies of the actual values are quick to make.
 Mutable string do not have a known size and are stored on the heap.

+##### ASCII characters as byte literals
+American Standard Code for Information Interchange (ASCII) characters can appear as byte literals.
+For example b'A' represents the ASCII character `A` which has as an actual decimal `u8` type value of `65`.
+Remember, only ASCII characters can appear as byte literals.

+##### Unicode characters as Rust's char type
+Rust's type `char` is used to represent each single Unicode character (as a 32-bit value).
+This refers exclusivel to single isolated character **not a complete string or a stream of text**.

+Strings **and streams of test** on the other hand, are represented by UTF-8 encoding i.e. a string or a sequence of text is represented as a series of UTF-8 bytes **not as an array of byte literals**.

+Rust never implicitly converts between `char` and any other type.

 #### Associated Functions
 Associated functions are called using the :: syntax and in general return an instance (commonly used in constructors).
 In the case below, the function fn square returns an instance of the Rectangle struct.
 ```